rcghpge/pymo/docs/paradigm-framework.md

 This looks to be a robust foundation for research and development of the Mojo ecosystem.

 ---
-## Mojo: A Next-Generation Systems Programming Language - A Multi-Paradigm Perspective"
+## Mojo: A Next-Generation Systems Programming Language - A Multi-Paradigm Perspective
 - See [Wikipedia](https://en.wikipedia.org/wiki/Programming_paradigm) article for more detatils into programming languages and paradigms.